JacobSMoller/github-tag-action/README.md

 # GitHub Tag Action

+Fork off mathieudutour/github-tag-action adding a manual mode rather than depending on commit analysis to determine version bump

 A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
 Works on any platform.

 ## Usage